-Ghimpu, about the Pettit's declaration: The European path of Moldova passes through Bucharest!
+Ghimpu, about the Pettit's declaration: The European path of the Republic of Moldova passes through Bucharest

 The leader of the Liberal Party from Moldova, Mihai Ghimpu, reacted to the U.S. ambassador's declarations in Chisinau, James Pettit, who said that "Moldova is not Romania", and should remain a sovereign and independent state.

 Mihai Ghimpu, shows discontent and regrets the statements made by the Ambassador James Pettit.